tgross/blog.0x74696d.com/content/posts/2022-11-27-io_uring-and-seccomp.md

 }
 ```

-If we run this under `systrace`, we'll never see a `connect` syscall.
-Instead we'll see a `io_uring_setup` to initialize the buffers and then a series of syscalls like the following:
+If we run this under `strace`, we'll never see a `connect`
+syscall.
+Instead we'll see a `io_uring_setup` to initialize the
+buffers and then a series of syscalls like the following:

 ```
 io_uring_enter(6, 1, 0, 0, NULL, 128)   = 1
 ```

 Now let's add a seccomp filter.
-First we'll need to lookup the syscall number from the Linux source:
+First we'll need to lookup the syscall
+number from the Linux source:

 ```
 $ grep connect ~/src/linux/arch/x86/entry/syscalls/syscall_64.tbl
 42      common  connect                 sys_connect
 ```

-Then using the [`seccomp` crate](https://docs.rs/seccomp/latest/seccomp/) we'll create a rule that blocks all uses of the syscall.
-Specifically the comparison function here is saying that we'll block the syscall if the first argument (the file handle) is greater than zero.
-We'll add this same code to the top of the main function in both examples:
+Then using the [`seccomp` crate][] we'll create a rule that blocks all
+uses of the syscall.
+Specifically the comparison function here is
+saying that we'll block the syscall if the first argument (the file
+handle) is greater than zero.
+We'll add this same code to the top of
+the main function in both examples:

 ```diff
 +extern crate libc;